bookbottles/showcase/README.md

 * Login and Sign Up need not connect to any backend.
 Use a **service** to return a mock server response.

-* The Sign Up page should require a username, password, and password combination.
+* The Sign Up page should require a username, password, and password confirmation.

 * Login should accept a username/password combo of bookbottles/showcase.
 Anything else should be rejected with appropriate error messages.